luo-justin/frontend.challenge/README.md

 ### Submitting your results

 - Fork this repository
-- Open a PR on your fork (please do not open a PR on this repo)
+- Open a PR on your fork (please do not open a PR on this repo or from your repo to this repo, we don't want other candidates to see your awesome solutions)
 - Share your forked repo with [@pierre-elie](https://github.com/pierre-elie), [@augustinr](https://github.com/augustinr) and [@flobories](https://github.com/flobories)

 We will review your code within 3 days and will be in touch via email